skyformat99/MariaCpp/README.md

 ar: création de bin/libmariacpp.a
-Output file is bin/libmariacpp.a with size 121,70 KB
+Output file is bin/libmariacpp.a with size 121,70 KB compile only lib C++11 ;)

 * * *